 Emotional rooted narratives for example are twice as effective as rational (31% versus 16%)2 – not that surprising, we are after all emotional beings at heart.
 What is surprising though is that many companies, particularly in health, still opt for rational reasoning to share the story behind their product or service.

 This could be for a number of factors; a greater comfort in science than emotions; a belief that HCPs only want facts; a fear of showing the human side of the organisation.

-Whatever the cause, here’s why emotional narratives, the ones that truly pull at the heart strings are so much more effective…
+Whatever the cause, from our perspective as a healthcare marketing agency, here’s why emotional narratives, the ones that truly pull at the heart strings are so much more effective…

 1. It’s memorable

 Happy, sad, fearful, angry or surprised – emotions are what make us human.
 Ensuring your narrative is written with these emotional triggers in mind connects with our biological wiring on a deeper level, making it harder to forget – particularly when paired with authenticity.

 Telling a story, rather than just pushing a sell enables you to establish feel-good emotions between you and your audience – they buy into ‘why you do what you do’ instead of the final incarnation of a product.

 Being good isn’t good enough anymore.
 You need to demonstrate why you matter.
 Why your products and services are the answer and not just something new and innovative.
 It’s a lot easier to do this and more effective with emotionally led stories.
 What’s more, once you’ve built that connection, you can offer up a few choice reasons to believe (or facts) that help drive total adoption.

 Need more evidence?

 Here are a few great examples of brands that have harnessed emotion to influence change…